-Two batches of durian and chili peppers from Vietnam bound for Japan were forced to be destroyed in October due to chemical residue exceeding permitted standards.
+Two batches of durian and chili peppers from Vietnam bound for Japan were forced to be destroyed in October due to chemical residue exceeding the permitted standards.

-Regarding the chili shipment with a total weight of more than 4 tons, the Japanese quarantine agency took samples for testing with 4 active ingredients and discovered 2 active ingredients with residual levels exceeding the allowable threshold, including tricyclazole 0.2 ppm and hexaconazole 0.03 ppm, while the allowable standard is 0.01 ppm.
+Regarding the chili shipment with a total weight of more than 4 tons, the Japanese quarantine agency took samples for testing with 4 active ingredients and discovered 2 active ingredients with residual residue exceeding the allowable threshold, including tricyclazole 0.2 ppm and hexaconazole 0.03 ppm, while the allowable standard is 0.01 ppm.

 Due to the above violations, both shipments were requested to be destroyed by the Japanese quarantine agency.

-Durian is purchased and prepared for export in Cai Lay (Tien Giang).
+Durian is purchased and prepared for export in Cai Lay ( Tien Giang ).
 Photo: Linh Dan

 Speaking to VnExpress, Mr. Ta Duc Minh, Vietnam's Trade Counselor in Japan, said he had reported the information to Vietnamese authorities to warn about the situation of goods violating regulations in the importing country.

-According to Mr. Minh, similar violations are not only committed by Vietnam but also by many fruit shipments from other developed countries.
+According to Mr. Minh, similar violations are not only committed by Vietnam but also frequently committed by many fruit shipments from other developed countries.
 However, Japan is a demanding market, and to have stable exports, businesses must ensure product quality, selling price and supply output.

 He recommended that Vietnamese export enterprises when doing business with Japan need to know and fully meet the standards of the neighboring country to avoid general impacts on reputable businesses and Vietnamese brands.